faulknererin/JJEN/README.md

 # JJEN
 Software Engineering Project: Contains all deliveries past number 2

-Django project integrated with react framework
+Django project integrated with react framework.
 Use of django rest_framework

 Command to see system on server: